dibrinsofor/emailtracker/readme.md

 ### using
 - to run:
+  - `python3 build.py -e` to build a one file executable

+  or

   - `python build.py -f (debug)` to setup environment and run the app, or
   - `flask --debug run`